 Referrals are a natural way to boost your business.
-When customers are in need of a new service – or had a great experience with a new company, where do they go?
-They ask their network, of course.
+When customers are in need of a new service, or have had a great experience with a new company, where do they go?
+They talk to their network, of course.

 By getting in touch with friends and family members, customers recommend businesses to one another through word-of-mouth marketing.
 This is especially effective because:

-1) people are more likely to follow up on the advice of those they know and trust, and
+- People are more likely to follow up on the advice of those they know and trust.

 Referrals take place when an individual, the referrer, mentions your business to someone they know.
 By recommending or just talking about their great experience, current customers are spreading your business through word-of-mouth marketing.
 AKA, referral marketing.

 In fact, referrals can account for huge growth.
 A whopping 78% of B2B marketers say referral programs bring good to excellent leads, while 60% say referral programs draw a large number of leads.

 A referral program provides a scalable way to measure and track all of that growth.

 A referral program allows current customers to easily share their experience with a company to those they know, and standardizes the process of sharing.